• Skip to primary navigation

 July 10, 2020 at 10:21 am

 Hi Alison!
-I bet it would be lovely in a pressure cooker.
+I bet it would be great in a pressure cooker.
 (Probably give the onion and bell pepper a quick sauté first, and then I'd guess maybe 10 minutes on high since the beans are already cooked?)
 Would love to hear if you give it a go!
-Have a beautiful weekend! -Kaitlin

 Reply